this-fifo/filipeherculano/src/pages/blog/use-marked-hook/index.md

 I made the code for it available on [github](https://github.com/this-fifo/use-marked-hook)

-It also includes a sample react app that uses useMarked hook to render a local markdown file into an html page that is later published live through github pages which you can find [here](https://this-fifo.github.io/use-marked-hook/)
+It also includes a sample react app that uses useMarked hook to render a local markdown file into an html page that is later published live through github pages, checkout the result [here](https://this-fifo.github.io/use-marked-hook/)